Eleonor2004/synapse_frontend/prompt2.md

 ### 🧵 Github repository

-This is my Github repository that is attched to the prompt
+This is my Github repository that is attched to the prompt Most components have been designed already but when i upload a file athat has the required structure and sheet it fails at the validation of the sheet structure
 ---

 I want the work on the workbech to be done progressively given that it is arduous and we test it progressively, and only when i validate a tash that we move to the next.
 Let me know if you need environment variables or authentication details to test logged-in logic.
 Also feel free to suggest packages that improve UX (e.g. Framer Motion, ShadCN UI, React Icons).